 If you would like to recycle at your organization’s next event, the District can help!
-We have recycling containers available for loan to any organization sponsoring an event in Hamilton County.
+We have recycling containers available for loan to any organization, school, or community sponsoring an event in Hamilton County.

 The containers are designed specifically for event recycling—they are highly visible and easily recognizable as a recycling container.
 We provide the containers and plastic liners for free.
 You are responsible for collecting and recycling the material.

-Contact the District today to request containers for your community’s next event at (513) 946-7737 or e-mail Cher Mohring.
+Contact the District today to request containers for your organization, school, or community’s next event at (513) 946-7737 or e-mail Cher Mohring.
 Containers are available on a first come, first serve basis.

 Tips for Successful Recycling at Your Event